Sun Mornings @ 9:15am

 another, our community, and our world.
 Being “Lutheran,” we accept and teach Bible-based

-The teachings of Luther and the reformers can be summarized into three short phrases: Grace
+century.
+The teachings of Luther and the reformers can be summarized into three short

 A Brief History of Our Church

-East Ward School, on East 5th Street.
-By 1909, the congregation had resolved to build a place of
+the East Ward School, on East 5th Street.
+By 1909, the congregation had resolved to build a place

-worship, and a building site was secured at East 6th and E Street.
-The church building was dedicated on
+of worship, and a building site was secured at East 6th and E Street.
+The church building was

-series of “Lenten Meditations” over McCook Radio Station KBRL, 1300AM.
-This led to regular broadcasts
+airing a series of “Lenten Meditations” over McCook Radio Station KBRL, 1300AM.
+This led to regular

-of the Sunday “Your Hour of Worship” Services over the same station in 1954, that stills airs today.
+broadcasts of the Sunday “Your Hour of Worship” Services over the same station in 1954, that stills

 A Building Committee was organized in 2003, and after much prayerful planning, the congregation